SurinderTech/Mywebsite/README.md

 # 🚀 SKF  - AI Agency

-Welcome to **SKF Names**, an AI-powered agency specializing in **automation setups, web development, and AI software development**.
+Welcome to **SKF **, an AI-powered agency specializing in **automation setups, web development, and AI software development**.
 This repository contains the full-source code of our **dynamic, futuristic, and interactive website** with a modern neon UI.

 ---